juan-carlos-trimino/Docker-Images/K8s/K8S.md

 >`\>` kubectl get pods -o name --all-namespaces<br>
 >`\>` kubectl get pods -o name -n [namespace-name]

+To display pods using a label selector.
+>`\> kubectl get pod -l [label-name]

+To display the log of a pod running one container.
+>`\>` kubectl logs [pod-name] -n [namespace-name]

+To display the log of a pod running more than one container.
+>`\>` kubectl logs [pod-name] -c [container-name] -n [namespace-name]

+To obtain the log of a crashed container.
+>`\>` kubectl logs [pod-name] --previous -n [namespace-name]

+To display more details of a pod.<br>
+To see why the container had to be restarted, find:
+Last State:
+  Exit Code:
+>`\>` kubectl describe pod [pod-name] -n [namespace-name]

+To delete a pod by name.
+>`\>` kubectl delete pod [pod-name]<br>
+>`\>` kubectl delete pod [pod-name1] [pod-name2]

+To delete all pods by deleting the namespace.<br>
+The pods will be deleted along with the namespace.
+>`\>` kubectl delete ns [namespace-name]

+To delete all pods, but not the namespace.<br>
+If the pods were created by the ReplicationController, then when the pods are deleted, the ReplicationController will create new ones.
+To delete the pods, the ReplicationController must be deleted as well.
+>`\>` kubectl delete pod --all -n [namespace-name]

+To delete almost all resources in a namespace.<br>
+Certain resources will not be deleted; e.g., Secrets.<br>
+The K8S service will be deleted, but it should be recreated automatically in a few seconds.
+>`\>` kubectl delete all --all -n [namespace-name]

 **Services**<br>
+When a service is created, it gets a static IP, which never changes during the lifetime of the service.
+Hence, clients should connect to the service through its static IP address and not to pods directly (pods are ephemeral).
+The service ensures one of the pods receives the connection, regardless of the pod's current IP address.
 >`\>` kubectl get services

 **Replicaset**<br>